ODBC from C tutorial part 2 — fetching results

 }

-One very important difference that must be remembered is that unlike the SQLGetData call, the data will not be returned to the area indicated by TargetValue and StrLen_or_Ind variables until the SQLFetch is performed.
-Because of this, it is important to remember that the values must still be in scope when the SQLFetch call is made.
+Unlike in a SQLGetData call, the data isn't returned to the area indicated by TargetValue and StrLen_or_Ind until the SQLFetch is made.
+Because of this, it's important to remember that the values must still be in scope when the SQLFetch call is made.

-The following code will fail or at the very least return unexpected values because the values bound are no longer in scope when SQLFetch is called.
+The following code fails, or, at the very least, returns unexpected results as the values bound are no longer in scope when SQLFetch is called:

 #include <stdio.h>